zalando/skipper/docs/reference/predicates.md

 An interval implements custom predicates to match routes only during some period of time.

 There are three predicates: Between, Before and After.
-All predicates can be created using the date represented as a string in RFC3339 format (see https://golang.org/pkg/time/#pkg-constants), int64 or float64 number. float64 number will be converted into int64 number.
+All predicates can be created using the date represented as:
+* a string in RFC3339 format (see https://golang.org/pkg/time/#pkg-constants)
+* a string in RFC3339 format without numeric timezone offset and a location name corresponding to a file in the IANA Time Zone database
+* an `int64` or `float64` number corresponding to the given Unix time in seconds since January 1, 1970 UTC. `float64` number will be converted into `int64` number

 ### After